How to do Plow Pose: Steps, Benefits and Precautions

 Duration

-• For a practitioner, it can be maintained up to five minutes and even more as per one’s convenience.
+• For a practitioner, it can be maintained for up to five minutes and even more at one’s convenience.

-• Beginners should start with about ten to twenty seconds in the final pose and increase by a few seconds every day.
+• Beginners should start with about ten to twenty seconds in the final pose and increase by a few seconds daily.

-• If you don’t want to count seconds, do at least 10 breathing in the final stage.
+• If you don’t want to count seconds, do at least ten breathing in the final stage.

 Sequence

-It is better to follow the following sequence while practicing of halasana
+It is better to follow the following sequence while practising halasana

 • Sarvangasana